-As a private practice physical therapist treating chronic pain, it’s no doubt patient compliance (or rather, patient noncompliance) has led to frustration at times.
+As a physical therapist treating chronic pain through private practice, patients’ noncompliance has no doubt led to frustration at times.
 Not only does it interfere with your ability to truly help a patient reach her or his fullest potential, but it can interfere with your clinic’s bottom line.

-Statistics show that only about 35 percent of physical therapy patients adhere to the individualized plan of care their physical therapists created for them.
-This includes missed or unscheduled appointments that can average out to an annual revenue loss of thousands of dollars for a single clinic.
+Statistics show that only about 35 percent of physical therapy patients adhere to the individualized plan of care their physical therapists create for them.
+This includes missed or unscheduled appointments that can average out to an for a single clinic.

-Numbers such as these describe missed opportunities – the missed chance to fully demonstrate the true effectiveness of physical therapy in treating conditions such as chronic pain, and the inability to fully invest in expanding such treatments for larger populations.
+These numbers describe missed opportunities – the missed chance to fully demonstrate the effectiveness of physical therapy in treating conditions such as chronic pain, and the inability to invest in expanding such treatments for larger populations.

-So, the question then needs to be asked: why is compliance so low for physical therapy patients?Why is compliance so low for physical therapy patients?
+The question needs to be asked: why is compliance so low for physical therapy patients?Why is compliance so low for physical therapy patients?
 Click To Tweet

 While the answer is complicated and involves a few concrete answers such as the lack of transportation or conflicts with work schedules, many of the other reasons are psychological.

-A physical therapist who is equipped to address and help break through these psychological barriers are more likely to lead their chronic pain patients toward a more active, fulfilling life.
-And, it can benefit your clinic’s bottom line.
+A physical therapist who is equipped to address and help break through these psychological barriers is more likely to lead their chronic pain patients into a more active, fulfilling life.

 Psychology of Pain